scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 5 minutes
 - **Damage Type:** bludgeoning

-targeting a 3x3 tile area centered on a point in range you can see, fill the area with a forboding thick fog.
+targeting a 4x4 tile area centered on a point in range you can see, fill the area with a forboding thick fog.
 Any living creature that enters the fog for the first time or ends their turn there is grasped by arms of the undead.
 Make a spellcasting roll against the creatures Strength save.
-On success they are grappled and take a wound of bludgeoning damage every turn they remain grappled.
+On success they are grappled and take 1/0 in bludgeoning damage every turn they remain grappled.
 If a Large or smaller creature remains grappled for a full round they are knocked prone.
-Prone creatures take 2 wounds in bludgeoning damage instead.
+Prone creatures take 2/0 in bludgeoning damage instead.

 A grappled creature may make an attack against 4 defense dice, freeing themselves from the arms on hit.